 No credit card travel insurance will cover you if you tend to change your mind at the last minute and cancel your trip.
 If you still decide that credit card insurance is the best option for you, make sure you have read the fine print and are aware of the coverage and limitations to avoid being stranded in a foreign country!

-To learn more tips about travel insurance that can help you buy the right insurance, visit our knowledge center or call us on 1-866-384-9104 to speak to an adviser who help you select the right plan that suits your needs.
+To learn more tips about travel insurance that can help you buy the right insurance, visit our knowledge center or call us on 1-866-384-9104 to speak to an adviser who can help you select the right plan that suits your needs.